hahahaboo/configs/README.md

 Fucker is Breaker/Bedaura

-kllaura silent flag sometime with Speed
+killaura silent flag sometime with Speed